-Instead of getting caught up in this confusing process, Globalization Partners can help your expansion succeed.
-We offer a United Arab Emirates payroll option that will ease your worries about staying compliant.
-We will add your employees to our payroll while putting all risk of compliance on our shoulders, so you can focus on growing your subsidiary.
+Instead of getting caught up in this confusing process, Globalization Partners can give you access to our local talent to help your expansion succeed.
+We ensure that all employees on our United Arab Emirates payroll are paid in accordance with local compliance requirements.
+All risk of compliance is on our shoulders, so you can focus on your business.

 Payroll Taxation Rules

-The UAE does not mandate any employer taxes, which is one of the reasons it is such an attractive place to which to expand.
+The UAE does not mandate any employer taxes, which is one of the reasons it is such an attractive place for expansion.
 It does not have a corporate income tax, except for specific industries such as branches of foreign banks and companies in the oil and gas industries.
-However, we recommend you still collect 8.3% of the employee’s compensation for the End of Service Benefit or Gratuity.
+However, we recommend you still accrue 8.3% of the employee’s compensation for the End of Service Benefit or Gratuity.